bachm44/Predict-Code-Changes/README.md

   You can download the raw dataset for a single project too from there and calculate the features from scratch if you want.
 Just unzip the files and keep the folder structure same as shown in Section [Mining](#mining).
 * Code
+    * <b>Calculate developer effort</b>: Calculates developer effort in terms of duration of days, number of messages and number of changes per code change.
-    * <b>Complete Mining Process</b>: Contains complete raw change data mining steps (except file diff).
+    * <b>Complete mining process</b>: Contains complete raw change data mining steps (except file diff).

-    * <b>config</b> : Basic configuration for data path and models.
+    * <b>Config</b> : Basic configuration for data path and models.
 Reduce the number of multiple runs here if you want the results fast.
 Change which project to run models on.
+    * <b>Cross project validation</b>: Calculates model performance across projects.
     * <b>DNN model</b>: Contains the DNN model we built to find the best classifier for change prediction.
     * <b>Feature calculator</b>: Calculates feature sets from raw data created after mining.